Reconfigurable quantum fluid molecules of bound states in the continuum: Results

 \subsection{Single trapped BIC condensate}

 Our sample consists of a planar semiconductor waveguide with a grating along the $x$-direction and embedded GaAs-based quantum wells (see Fig.~\ref{fig1}a and Methods).
 The presence of the grating folds the guided photonic modes lying outside the light cone across $k_x=0$~\cite{Lu_PhotRes2020}.
-An anticrossing occurs due to finite non-Hermitian coupling between counterpropagating modes through the radiative continuum with a gap opening, directly tunable through the grating fill factor and etching depth~\cite{Riminucci2022}.
-By tuning the phase of this complex-valued coupling (e.g., choosing a suitable filling factor) it is possible to entirely suppress the losses for one of the photonic eigenstates at the $\Gamma$ point, corresponding to a symmetry protected BIC.
-In our case, the BIC is located in the lower energy branch at $k_x = 0$ (see Fig.~\ref{fig1}b). \hsn {Namely, the two counter-propagating polariton guided modes are coupled via the gratings (i.e. diffractive coupling) and also via the radiative continuum (i.e. radiative coupling).
-The effects of these coupling is two-fold: i)gap opening with two polaritonic branches, and ii) destructive interference of radiative losses for the lower polariton branch at the normal incidence, leading to a nodal line in the far-field emission.}
+An anticrossing occurs due to finite non-Hermitian coupling between counterpropagating modes through the radiative continuum with a gap opening at the $\Gamma$-point, directly tunable through the grating filling factor and etching depth~\cite{Riminucci2022}.
+By tuning the phase of this complex-valued coupling it is possible to entirely suppress the losses for one of the photonic eigenstates at the $\Gamma$-point, corresponding to a symmetry protected BIC.
+In our case, the BIC is located in the lower energy branch (see Fig.~\ref{fig1}b). \hsn {Namely, the two counter-propagating polariton guided modes are coupled via the gratings (i.e. diffractive coupling) and also via the radiative continuum (i.e. radiative coupling).
+The effects of these coupling is two-fold: i) gap opening with two polaritonic branches, and ii) destructive interference of radiative losses for the lower polariton branch at the normal incidence, leading to a nodal line in the far-field emission.}

 As the quantum well excitons become strongly coupled with the guided photons\cn{,} the resultant polaritons inherit the BIC state from the photons and strong inter-particle Coulomb interactions from the excitons.
 The unique combination of these properties has recently enabled ultralow threshold polariton condensation under nonresonant excitation~\cite{Ardizzone_Nature2022}.
 We demonstrate this effect in Fig.~\ref{fig1} for a single Gaussian pump spot (see Methods for details on the experiment). \hsn{Figures~\ref{fig1}b and~\ref{fig1}d show, respectively, the measured and modeled far field photoluminescence (PL) having in-plane wavevector along the corrugation direction.} This scheme excites polaritons nearly uniformly across the two dispersion branches below the exciton energy~\cite{note1}.
-The BIC at the $\Gamma$ point of the lower branch does not radiate into the continuum, as expected, which manifests as a dark notch at $k_x=0$.
-This stems from how the photonic-component of the polariton modes within the waveguide couples to the outside continuum.
+The BIC at the $\Gamma$-point of the lower branch does not radiate into the continuum, as expected, which manifests as a dark notch.